halcyonnouveau/estoult/docs/how_tos.rst

 Adding Ops/Fns
 --------------

 Estoult comes with the most important and commonly used functions/operators for SQL.
-However you can easily add additional functionality if you need.
+However, Estoult is not an ORM and is inherently hackable which means you can easily add additional functionality if you need.

 If you wanted to add the ``<->`` operator from PostgreSQL's `pg_trgm <https://www.postgresql.org/docs/current/pgtrgm.html>`_ extension, you would use the ``add_op`` from ``op`` anywhere Estoult is always imported from (most likely where your database object is).